 - The independence of the bar

-- Does The Advocates’ Society have the staff time and resources required to undertake the project?
+- Does the Society have the staff time and resources required to undertake the project?

 - Are other legal organizations taking or planning to take a position?

-- Does the issue have a beneficial impact on broad members of the legal system?
+- Does the issue have a broad beneficial impact on stakeholders in the justice system?

-- Are there possible reputational risks, costs exposures or like concerns?
+- Are there possible reputational risks, costs exposures or similar concerns?